storacha/specs/w3-aggregation.md

 Open questions:

-- can we get a `commP` of the aggregate with `commP` of every CAR that is part of it?
+- can we get `commP` of the aggregate with `commP` of every CAR that is part of it?

 ### `aggregate/get`

-A Storefront principal can invoke a capability to get state of the accepted aggregate.
+A Storefront principal can invoke a capability to get state of an accepted aggregate.

 > `did:web:web3.storage` invokes capability from `did:web:spade.storage`